cathyyz/cathyyz.github.io/_projects/2_project.md

 ### Phase 2: Exhibition Installation — Redesigning for Public Space

-Transitioning from personal use to a public art exhibition fundamentally changed the design requirements.
-The need for large-scale display, artistic impact, and immersive experience introduced new engineering challenges.

-The original prototype was designed for single-user viewing — someone looking down at a small water surface from close range, where patterns only a few centimeters wide were sufficient.
-But a public exhibition serves dozens of simultaneous viewers.
+The original prototype was designed for single-user viewing, but a public exhibition serves dozens of simultaneous viewers.
 Simply scaling up the water container would make acoustic resonance exponentially harder to achieve.

-**The solution:** Project the patterns onto the ceiling, allowing comfortable viewing for large audiences while keeping the resonance system compact.
+Therefore, I decided to project the patterns onto the ceiling, allowing comfortable viewing for large audiences while keeping the resonance system compact.
+But how did I achieve this?

 <div class="cymatics-phase-sub">